-The USQ Student Guild is proud to be hosting the Inaugural ‘For Purpose Conference’.
+The USQ Student Guild is proud to be hosting the Inaugural ‘For Purpose Conference’ on 22 September 2017.
 The conference is specifically designed to allow you to collect and build the tools to promote long-term growth in your organisation and also help develop skills for sustainability in the sector.

 There are over 50,000 charities and even more Not-for-Profit (NFP) organisations across the country, with many being affected by changes in policies and the cuts to funding and government grants.
 Therefore, staying relevant, purpose driven, engaged and financially sustainable is on every NFP Organisations agenda and a key focus for Directors and Executive Teams alike.